storedsafe/csv-importer/README.md

 Other authentication options includes specifying a valid token (```--token```) or perform an on-line one-shot authentication (```--user``` and ```--apikey```)

-The script is written in Python v2 and has been tested on macOS Sierra and on Linux (any fairly recent version of Ubuntu or Red Hat should work fine).
+The script is written in Python v3 and has been tested on macOS Sierra and on Linux (any fairly recent version of Ubuntu or Red Hat should work fine).

 ## Installation instructions

 This script requires Python v3 and some libraries.
 It has been developed and tested using Python v3.7.4, on macOS Sierra 10.15.3.

-Most of the required libraries are installed by default, but others require manual installation. (requests)
+Most of the required libraries are installed by default, but ```requests``` might require manual installation.

 **requests:**